astrolemonade/Goose-Belt-Purger/sw_configuration.md

 Happy Hare takes rather complex approach to purging.
 Unlike other methods it does not rely on slicer to pass purge volume or length together with toolchange.
 Instead it works with internal purge volume matrix and further enhances it by adding volume of residual filament and cut tip fragment.
 It can get its purge volume matrix either from internal toolmap or from processing gcode metadata.
 Either way, for purging to work you need to make sure, that your instance of Happy Hare processes this data correctly.
 For more information, please visit Happy Hare documentation here:
 https://github.com/moggieuk/Happy-Hare/wiki/Tip-Forming-and-Purging

 Also please note, that even if your Happy Hare is configured correctly, it relies on slicer to pass the purging matrix correctly.
-While this assumption seems to be met for Prusa Slicer, it does not seem so for Orca Slicer.
-If you use Orca Slicer, consider generating purge volume matrix from toolmap, using custom purge volume matrix or operating GBP in standalone mode.

 As for actual integration, this is very straightforward and the only thing you need to do is edit `mmu_macro_vars.cfg` by setting variable `variable_user_post_load_extension : '_GOOSE_PURGE_HH'` without any parameters.